enghwa/ecommerce-shopfront-on-aws/5_Cleanup/README.md

 ## Delete API Gateway
 Go to `Custom Domain Names` in `API Gateway` in Singapore and select your `*.arc30901.multi-region.xyz` domain name.
 Click `x` button to delete it.

+## Delete Aurora Read Replicas
+You created the Aurora Read Replica in Singapore using CLI.
+Go to `RDS`, select Read Replica Cluster `arc309-replica-cluster`, and select `Promte` in `Actions`.
+We need to promte the read replia as standalone to delete the instance.
+Then select Read Replica Instance `arc309-replica-instance` and select `Delete` in `Actions`.

 ## Delete CloudFormation staks

 You deployed 5 CloudFormation stacks in `Ireland` and 3 stacks in `Singapore` during the workshop.